mmyers/eug/EU3_Scenario_Editor/Readme.txt

 prepended to its name).
 Note that at most one backup file exists at a time; if you already had a backup file, it will be automatically overwritten.

+=== Looking at the world ===

 In the menu titled "Views" are quite a few different ways to view the map.
 Play around with them for a while to get a feel for what you can and can't do.
+If the editor feels laggy, turning borders off may help, but then it can be hard to pick out a specific province to edit.

-In most views, if a province history file is not found, the province will appear bright red on the country map, and the message "Province has no history file" will appear next to the "Show country history" button.
-A warning message will be printed to the console whenever the mouse touches such a province, so there may be a lot of output.
+In some views, if a province history file is not found, the province will appear bright red on the country map, and the message "Province has no history file" will appear next to the "Show country history" button.
+This is not necessarily an indication of a bug in the mod; EU3 wasteland provinces, for instance, often don't have history files.

 The current date is shown in the toolbar.
 You can change the numbers to whatever you want, and then click "Set date" to apply the changes.
 The date of course only affects views which use history data.

-There is also a bookmark list.
-If you loaded a saved game, there should be two "bookmarks" in the list: one at 1.1.1 (before any history), and the other at the date of the saved game.
-Otherwise, the game's bookmarks are loaded.
+The editor also lets you easily jump to any of the game's bookmarks (if applicable).

 Use Ctrl +/- to zoom in and out.
 Note that zooming too far in may cause the program to run out of memory; thus, I have capped the zoom at 5x.
 If you